HectorBudielE/udacity-dog-breed-classifier/README.md

 #### Amazon Web Services

 You can use Amazon Web Services to launch an EC2 GPU instance.
 (This costs money, but enrolled students should see a coupon code in their student `resources`.)

-## Evaluation

-Your project will be reviewed by a Udacity reviewer against the CNN project rubric.
-Review this rubric thoroughly and self-evaluate your project before submission.
-All criteria found in the rubric must meet specifications for you to pass.

-## Project Submission

-Your submission should consist of the github link to your repository.
-Your repository should contain:
-- The `dog_app.ipynb` file with fully functional code, all code cells executed and displaying output, and all questions answered.
-- An HTML or PDF export of the project notebook with the name `report.html` or `report.pdf`.

-Please do __NOT__ include any of the project data sets provided in the `dogImages/` or `lfw/` folders.

-### Ready to submit your project?

-Click on the "Submit Project" button in the classroom and follow the instructions to submit!